-French braids, or buns as they are also known, are a particular form of hairstyle in which all the hair is in braids together into one single braided strand.
-The braids can begin at the scalp and then they proceed downward at the crown, ending at the bottom of the head.
-There are many different looks that can be achieved with the French braids.
-Many people choose to add a bit of sparkle to their braids with the French braids, and this can be done by choosing a contrasting colored braid, or even choosing to make the French braids opaque.
+French braids, commonly known as buns, are a type of hairstyle in which all of the hair is braided together into one continuous braided strand.
+Braids can start at the top of the head and work their way down to the crown, ending at the bottom.
+The French braids can be used to create a variety of distinct looks.
+Many people use French braids to add a little of shine to their braids, which they can achieve by using a contrasting colored braid or even making the French braids opaque.

-One particular look that can be achieved with the French braids is the triangle box braids.
-In order to achieve this look, the hair must be damp, and the hair must be layered using a large section of hair on the front of the hair.
-Once the hair has been layered, it must be parted on the sides.
-A small section of hair on either side of the triangle should be cut perpendicular to the hair line, and this hair section should be braided into three sections, which correspond to the Braiding Horseman (top), Buns (middle) and Box Braids (bottom).
+The triangle box braids are a distinctive appearance that may be accomplished with French braids.
+To get this appearance, damp hair must be layered with a wide chunk of hair in the front of the head.
+The hair must be parted on the sides after it has been layered.
+On either side of the triangle, a little length of hair should be cut perpendicular to the hair line and braided into three sections, which correspond to the Braiding Horseman (top), Buns (middle), and Box Braids (bottom).

-The French braid one side style is very similar to the previous styles, but the only difference is the placement of the braids.
-In the braid one side style, the braids are placed on the outside of the head, just beyond the ear.
-A few strands of wild hair are left on the side, and the end of this hair is braided into another small braids.
-The French braid one side looks great in almost any hairstyle, and any woman can pull this off!
-No longer do women need to wear a ponytail with these styles!
+The only difference between the French braid one side style and the other styles is the positioning of the braids.
+Braids are placed on the exterior of the head, just beyond the ear, in the braid one side style.
+A few strands of wild hair are left on the side and braided into smaller braids.
+Almost any hairdo looks amazing with a French braid on one side, and any woman can do it!
+With these designs, women no longer need to wear their hair in a ponytail!

 The hair is squeezed up at the nape of the neck after it has been braided into a few little braids.
 This results in a tidy, low bun with a lot of volume at the nape.
 By putting all of the braids together, you can easily make a fishtail braid.
 The next step is to use a broad elastic band to bind the hair in a ponytail.